brittonlaroche/realm/inventoryDemo/README.md

 ```

 #### 4.4 Import the inventory back office application
 After logging in the command line maintains the connection until you execute the command __realm-cli logout__.
 We are now ready to import the application.
 The following command below should work.
-Navigate to the folder where you unziped the realm git hub zip file in step 4.0.
+Navigate to the folder where you unzipped the realm github zip file in step 4.0.
 ```
 realm-cli import --path=./realm-master/inventoryDemo/export/backOffice --strategy=replace
 ```